 Pinterest is very useful to profile your target audience, understand what their tastes are, identify the competitors that follow;

 It is important for your SEO strategy.
-Pinterest is a social SEO friendly and, with the right pins, is a great ally to climb the Google SERP.
+Pinterest is social SEO friendly and, with the right pins, is a great ally to climb the Google SERP.

 10 Tips For Growing Your Audience With Pinterest

 Here are some tips and tricks to get the most out of Pinterest: